gtoubassi/mnist-vae/README.md

 ### MNIST

 `mnist_fc.py` and `mnist_conv.py` represent simple MNIST classifiers.
 The former is a 3 layer fully connected network with 100 hidden units which achieves ~97.5% accuracy.
-The latter latter is a convolutional network with 2 convolutional layers (each with maxpooling), a 1024 unit fully connected hidden layer, and the final 10 unit output layer, achieving ~99.1% accuracy.
+The latter is a convolutional network with 2 convolutional layers (each with maxpooling), a 1024 unit fully connected hidden layer, and the final 10 unit output layer, achieving ~99.1% accuracy.
 The default training regime is to use early stopping when 3 consecutive epochs have passed with no improvement in accuracy when measured on the (5000 sample) validation set.

 ### MNIST accuracy vs training samples